chaaugiang/E-Commerce-Review-Intelligence-Pipeline/README.md

 Keeping large-scale preparation in SQL, creating reusable mechanisms for transferring analytical outputs, and then using R primarily for visualization created a cleaner separation between **data processing, analysis, and communication**.

-## The analysis also demonstrated the importance of looking beyond headline metrics.
-Average ratings, raw review counts, and total activity can tell very different stories once reviewer behavior, distribution shape, and seasonality are considered.
+The analysis also demonstrated the importance of looking beyond headline metrics.
+Average ratings, raw review counts, and total activity **can tell very different stories once reviewer behavior, distribution shape, and seasonality are considered**.
 ---